 - Cut the butter into the dry ingredients using your hands or a pastry mixer.
 The dough should have coarse pieces of butter visible still.

-- Mix all the wet ingredients together and add to the dry.
+- Add the wet ingredients together and add to the dry.

 - Use a fork to combine the wet and dry ingredients.
 Mix until the dry ingredients are just moistened.